flanksource/docs/mission-control/docs/config-db/concepts/transform.md

+---
-# Transform
+title: Transform
+---

-Transformation allows you to transform the scraped configs before they are saved to config db.
+Transformations allows you to transform the scraped configs before they are saved to config db.